 2. Job description

-Posted to Brussels, the successful candidates recruited, under the authority of the head of unit and in the context of programmes and priorities drawn up by Parliament’s governing bodies and their management, will:
+Based in Luxembourg, the person recruited will help to coordinate work on all issues connected with the allocation of offices and related moves for all users in the European Parliament.
+Performed under the authority of the head of unit and in the context of programmes and priorities drawn up by Parliament’s governing bodies and management, the duties will involve in particular:

-The duties involve frequent travel between Parliament’s places of work and contact with many different people inside and outside Parliament.
+The work will entail frequent travel between Parliament’s places of work and contact with many different people inside and outside Parliament.

-On the closing date for applications, you must meet the following conditions:
+On the closing date for applications, candidates must meet the following conditions:

 (a) General criteria